fscbr/sdc_course/CarND-PID-Control-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./pid`
+5. Choose Fastest to Simple Graphics quality for the simulator configuration

 ## Effect each of the P, I, D components